 Community Consolidated School District 62 is committed to the overall wellbeing of children.

-The District 62 nutrition program includes the National School Lunch Program, School Breakfast Program, Child and Adult Care Food Program, Summer Food Service Program, Fresh Fruit and Vegetable Program, and the Special Milk Program.
+District 62 partcipates in USDA sponsored nutrition program that includes the National School Lunch Program, School Breakfast Program, Child and Adult Care Food Program, Summer Food Service Program, Fresh Fruit and Vegetable Program, and the Special Milk Program.
+District 62 has partnered with Arbor Management to offer nutritious, healthy food options to all students.
 Meals are prepared at our on-site kitchen and transported to each school daily, and served to our diverse student body.

 Your child’s application is only good for that one school year and for the first few days of this school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year